ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pytorch.md

 weight: 1
 ---

-[PyTorch](https://pytorch.org/) is a popular end-to-end machine learning framework for Python used to build and deploy neural networks.
-It is used for tasks such as computer vision and natural language processing (NLP).
+[PyTorch](https://pytorch.org/) is a popular end-to-end machine learning framework for Python.
+It's used to build and deploy neural networks, especially around tasks such as computer vision and natural language processing (NLP).

 Follow the instructions below to install and use PyTorch on Arm Linux.